HenrrySalinasJala/testcafe-auth0-login/README.md

 # testcafe-auth0-login

 This repo gives a workaround regarding the limitations with testcafe when it comes to test pages with multiple top level origins.
-Based on a great overview of [Sandrino Di Mattia](https://sandrino.dev/blog/writing-cypress-e2e-tests-with-auth0) about the mechanisms of doing automated testing on apps that use Authentication as a Service such as [Auth0](https://auth0.com/) that affects Cypress, Testcafe and perhaps other E2E test tools.
-This script mainly addresses an infinite redirection behavior caused by a proxied localStorage not being picked up properly by testcafe-hummerhead as it was set on a [cross-domain](https://stackoverflow.com/questions/33957477/cross-domain-localstorage-with-javascript) page ([Universal Login](https://auth0.com/docs/login/universal-login)) whenever test is run via testcafe.
+Based on a great overview of [Sandrino Di Mattia](https://sandrino.dev/blog/writing-cypress-e2e-tests-with-auth0) about the mechanisms of doing automated testing on apps that use Authentication as a Service tools such as [Auth0](https://auth0.com/).
+This script mainly addresses an infinite redirection behavior caused by a proxied localStorage not being picked up properly by testcafe-hummerhead as it was set on a [cross-domain](https://stackoverflow.com/questions/33957477/cross-domain-localstorage-with-javascript) page using ([Universal Login](https://auth0.com/docs/login/universal-login)) whenever test is run via testcafe.

 ## How to run it?